jlbyh2o/Taggr/README.md

 sudo service nginx restart
 ```
 ## First-time Setup
-1. Register your account by opening the Taggr website at http://taggr.local/auth/register (be sure to replace tagger.local with you own server name or IP address.)
+1. Register your account by opening the Taggr website at http://taggr.local/auth/register (be sure to replace taggr.local with you own server name or IP address.)
 2. Log in with your new credentials.
 3. Open Settings by clicking top right dropdown.
 4. Set your Square API Key and Dymo Printer.